Richarizardd/richarizardd.github.io/_posts/2015-07-22-staticnoyze.markdown

 ---
 layout: post
 title: "Auditioning for Static Noyze in | July"
 subtitle: "I be looking very heavy metal and reflective - Azealia Banks"
-date:       2015-07-22 12:00:00
+date: {}
-author:     "Richard Chen"
+author: Richard Chen
-header-img: "img/staticnoyzeheader.jpg"
+"header-img": img/staticnoyzeheader.jpg
+published: true
 ---

 <p>
 Being a part of the dance scene in the Boston-Cambridge area this summer has been an amazing experience.
 The workshops offered by Norheastern’s Kinematix are really high quality, and MIT’s Constructs has people with different styles in popping that are always down to session.
 To end my July on a high note, I auditioned for Static Noyze, who placed 3rd in World of Dance New Jersey.
 Watching their set on WOD was a lot of fun, but learning the new pieces of their Ninja Set gave me a really fresh perspective on how professional dance groups teach choreography, and the discipline these dance groups whip themselves with 4 days a week is intense.
 These people don’t pretend to be ninjas.
 </p>